eldstal/CTF/README.md

 Fetches scoreboard and team stats and stuff from a CTF server.
 Tailor one to whatever score system the event is using.

 ## Middle-end
 Keeps a running copy of the CTF state and identifies changes.
-Sends events to the front-end
+Sends events to the front-end when something interesting changes.

 ## Front-end
 Receives specific updates from the Middle-end and renders it.

+Obviously, the front-end is free to ignore events as needed.
+You could make a front-end which only flashes your keyboard LEDs when `p4` scores points!

 # Protocols